|Nutrition Facts (per serving)|

 Wash the strawberries, and hull them.
 Discard the caps and stems.

 Stir the jam frequently, and drag the spoon over the bottom of the pan to make sure it isn't scorching.

 Ladle or funnel into a one-pint jar or container.
 Cover and refrigerate.
-Take the jam out to use and refrigerate as soon as possible after each use for the longest (about 3 weeks) storage time.
+Take the jam out to use, and refrigerate as soon as possible after each use for the longest storage time (about 3 weeks).